-Over the years, our R&D team has worked with different kinds of databases ranging from MS SQL to PostgresSQL to MongoDB.
+Over the years, our R&D team, Grafana developers have worked with different kinds of databases ranging from MS SQL to PostgresSQL to MongoDB.
 Recently we have flexed our data storage competency and added a new genre of databases, the time series ones.
-Time Series Databases are perfect for data visualisation platforms as it is built specifically for handling events, measurements or metrics that are time-stamped and are tracked, monitored and aggregated over time for Grafana development.
+Time Series Databases are perfect for data visualization platforms as it is built specifically for handling events, measurements or metrics that are time-stamped and are tracked, monitored and aggregated over time for Grafana development.

-We had mentioned about Grafana Sensor visualisation tool, a data cloud platform for our industrial monitoring solutions in one of our earlier blogs.
+We had mentioned about Grafana sensor data visualization tool, a data cloud platform for our industrial monitoring solutions in one of our earlier blogs.
 We were on the scout for a good time-series database that could handle large time-series data for Grafana.
-Our search ended at a combination of Grafana + InfluxDB, an opensource time-series solution that provided the perfect ally to Grafana development and was pretty robust to setup and deploys.
+Our search ended with a team of Grafana developers working on InfluxDB, an opensource time-series solution that provided the perfect ally to Grafana development and was pretty robust to setup and deploys.
 Influx does have a UI to add a database if we install the .deb package.
 InfluxDB provides both cloud and downloadable versions and is flexible enough for complex deployments; it certainly ticked most of our Grafana development team’s boxes.

 Grafana development team